psholtz/MIT-SICP/Section-1.3/README.md

 (lambda (y) (/ x y))
 </pre>

-That is, we can re-write `imrprove` as follows:
+That is, we can re-write `improve` as follows:

 <pre>
 (define (improve guess)